Aware Senior Care Blog

-I’m an avid reader, but it’s still rare I come across a book I recommend to nearly everyone I know.
-This is especially true with books pertaining to health and fitness.
+I’m an avid reader, but it’s still rare I come across a book I recommend to everyone I know.
+This is especially true with books about health and fitness.
 The advice available on those topics can be contradictory and all over the place: Low Fat?
 Low Carb?
 High reps, low weight?
 Heavy weight, low reps?
 Cardio?
 No cardio?

-“How to Make Disease Disappear” by Dr. Rangan Chatterjee, however, is not.
-His book is filled with great advice you can implement immediately on a day to day basis, resulting in health benefits in both the short and long term.
+“How to Make Disease Disappear” by Dr. Rangan Chatterjee is not.
+His book has with great advice you can use immediately on a day to day basis.
+You'll see the health benefits in both the short and long term!

 He argues that these conditions aren’t inevitable.
 They aren’t part of the natural aging process nor are they inevitable.

 The book isn’t a series of criticisms about our (unhealthy) habits and never ventures into a “preachy” tone.
-Instead, Chatterjee focuses on small changes we can make in the important areas of wellness to gradually become healthier.
+Instead, Dr. Chatterjee focuses on small changes we can make to become healthier.

-That’s not to say that his advice won’t help the reader feel more relaxed, lose weight, avoid sugary foods/added sugars, or significantly improve their sleep and mental health.
-Rather, the book is intended as a guide to be referenced in a daily routine, to be used to slowly undo problematic habits.
+That’s not to say that his advice won’t help the reader feel more relaxed, lose weight, and improve their health.
+Rather, the book is a handbook for daily life in undoing problematic habits.

-There are five ‘interventions’ per pillar that are listed on page 10 as a handy checklist to score your wellness:
+There are five ‘interventions’ per pillar listed on page 10 as a checklist to score your wellness:

-But, even if you’ve got a handle on things, say diet and exercise as previously mentioned, the practical advice in every chapter is useful for everyone.
-I consider myself pretty healthy, but I knew I could benefit giving these interventions a shot.
+But, even if you’ve got a handle on things, the practical advice in every chapter is useful for everyone.
+I'm pretty healthy, but I knew I could benefit giving these interventions a shot.
 For each chapter, here are the ones that stood out for me.